AOS

 For example, say we had 3 hosts in a cluster, each of which is utilized 50%, 5%, 5% respectively.
 Typical solutions would try to re-balance workloads to get each hosts utilization ~20%.
 But why?

 What we're really trying to do is eliminate / negate any contention for resources, not eliminate skew.
 Unless there is contention for resources there is no positive gain from "balancing" workloads.
-In fact by forcing unnecessary movement we cause additional requisite work (e.g. memory transfer, cache re-localization, etc.), all of which consumes resources.
+In fact by forcing unnecessary movement it can cause additional requisite work (e.g. memory transfer, cache re-localization, etc.), all of which consumes resources.

 At power-on ADS will balance VM initial placement throughout the cluster.